tshort/mdpad/index.md

 variables.

 Here is an example of a Javascript code input section.
-When the input `alpha` is updated, the page will recalculate, and the output of each code section will appear below the input.
+When the input `freq` is updated, the page will recalculate, and the output of each code section will appear below the input.
 Here's some example
 Markdown: